This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 $ qsub -IX -q qprod -A PROJECT-ID -l select=2

-The issued console commands launche an interactive session on 2 nodes.
+The issued console commands launch the interactive session on 2 nodes.
 This is the minimal setup to test that the simulator/adaptor code runs on multiple nodes.

 $ ml ParaView/5.6.0-intel-2017a-mpi

-If you have proceeded to the end in the description for ParaView client-server mode and run ParaView localy or you have launched ParaView remotely using VNC the further steps are the same for both options.
-In the ParaView go to the Catalyst -> Connect and hit OK in the pop up window questioning for the connection port.
-After that ParaView starts listening for incomming data to the in situ visualization.
+If you have proceeded to the end in the description for the ParaView client-server mode and run ParaView localy or you have launched ParaView remotely using VNC the further steps are the same for both options.
+In the ParaView, go to the Catalyst -> Connect and hit OK in the pop up window asking for the connection port.
+After that, ParaView starts listening for incomming data to the in situ visualization.

-Go to your build directory and run the built simulator/adaptor code from console by
+Go to your build directory and run the built simulator/adaptor code from the console:

 mpirun -n 2 ./CxxFullExample 30 30 30 ../feslicescript.py

-Programs starts to compute on the allocated nodes and prints out the response.
+The programs starts to compute on the allocated nodes and prints out the response:

-If you click on the eye icon left to the Extract: input item the data will appear.
+If you click on the eye icon to the left of the Extract: input item, the data will appear:

-To visualize the velocity property on the geometry, go to the Properties tab and choose velocity instead of Solid Color in Coloring menu.
+To visualize the velocity property on the geometry, go to the Properties tab and choose velocity instead of Solid Color in the Coloring menu:

-The final result will look like in the image below, where different domains dependent on the number of allocated resources can be seen and they will progress through the time.
+The result will look like in the image below, where different domains dependent on the number of allocated resources can be seen and they will progress through the time:

 Terminate the simulation if it is still running.

-In VNC session close the ParaView and the interactive job.
+In the VNC session, close ParaView and the interactive job.
 Close the VNC client.
-Kill the Vncserver as described here.
+Kill the VNC Server as described here.

-In client-server mode of ParaView disconnect from the server in ParaView and close the interactive job.
+In the client-server mode of ParaView, disconnect from the server in ParaView and close the interactive job.